Inner Mongolia: Government and politics

-Under the Constitution of the People's Republic of China, articles 112–122, autonomous regions have limited autonomy in both the political and economic arena.
+Under the Constitution of China, articles 112–122, autonomous regions have limited autonomy in both the political and economic arena.
 Autonomous regions have more discretion in administering economic policy in the region in accordance with national guidelines.
-Structurally, the Chairman—who legally must be an ethnic minority and is usually ethnic Mongolian—is always kept in check by the Communist Party Regional Committee Secretary, who is usually from a different part of China (to reduce corruption) and Han Chinese.
+Structurally, the Chairman—who legally must be a Mongol—is always kept in check by the Communist Party Regional Committee Secretary, who is usually from a different part of China (to reduce corruption) and Han Chinese.
 As of May 2023, the current party secretary is Sun Shaocheng.
 The Inner Mongolian government and its subsidiaries follow roughly the same structure as that of a Chinese province.
 With regards to economic policy, as a part of increased federalism characteristics in China, Inner Mongolia has become more independent in implementing its own economic roadmap.

+Because of Inner Mongolia's status as an autonomous region, Mongols, as the titular nationality, enjoy preferential policies in education and employment, including a guarantee that the chairman of the regional government will be of the Mongol ethnic group.
+The percentage of Mongols in the Inner Mongolia People's Congress has been fixed at 37–39 percent since 1954.
+Thus, the Mongols are vastly overrepresented compared to their percentage of the population while still remaining a minority in the government and legislature.

+The local administration of Inner Mongolia contains a parallel system of leagues, banners and sums, in addition to the system of municipalities, counties and townships used in the rest of China.
+While their structures are identical, the former units must be headed by Mongols.
+The sums are almost always majority Mongol, and are dominated by Mongolian-speaking cadres in pastoral areas.

-The position of Chairman of Inner Mongolia alternates between Khorchin Mongols in the east and the Tumed Mongols in the west.
+The position of Chairman of Inner Mongolia alternates between Khorchin Mongols in the east and Tumed Mongols in the west.
 Since the end of the Cultural Revolution, this convention has not been broken.
 The family of Ulanhu has retained influence in regional politics ever since the founding the People's Republic.
 His son Buhe and granddaughter Bu Xiaolin both served as Chairman of the region.